 - What are the “non-negotiables” in our fellowship (ex: Yeshua is Messiah, Saturday Sabbath Observance, Aviv Barley Calendar and Feast Day Observance, Etc.)

-It is important to answer these questions in order to build a solid foundation for your fellowship.
+It is important to answer these questions in order to build a solid foundation for your Aviv Fellowship.
 Be encouraged and work through the tough questions early on.
-Starting a fellowship is a lot like the courting process.
-You want to get all the tough questions out of the way before the marriage ceremony.
+You want to get all the tough questions out of the way.
 This sets the stage for a solid group that can work together and truly has a positive impact on the people who attend and the community as a whole.